martinescobars/BTC-Quantitative-Analysis/README.md

 Twitter: [@m_escobars](https://twitter.com/m_escobars)

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss your proposed changes.

-Disclosure:
+## Disclosure

 You may not use the material for commercial purposes without first obtaining written permission.